Jump to Section

 - Please allow sixty (60) days for the Grievance Committee’s investigation process.
 After that time, you will be notified in writing of the Committee’s decision.

-Please contact Cindy Homewood, email@example.com, if you have questions or need more information on filing an ethics complaint.
+Please contact Charlie Willits, email@example.com, if you have questions or need more information on filing an ethics complaint.

 A key element in the practice of real estate is the contract.
 Experienced practitioners quickly become familiar with the elements of contract writing.
 Offer, counter-offer, contingency, waiver, acceptance, rejection, execution, breach, rescission, reformation, and other words of art become integral parts of the broker’s vocabulary.